 What Every Home Needs (Proverbs 9:1)

-Solomon pleas for his son to accept wisdom’s call.
+Solomon pleaded for his son to accept wisdom’s call.
 God calls people to salvation through the wisdom of the cross (I Corinthians 1:18-25), and to a life of holiness and service through the wisdom of a Christ-centered life (I Corinthians 1:26-31).
 There is sufficient room for all who accept her invitation.
 Solomon’s temple had two pillars (I Kings 7:15).
-The seven pillars speak primarily of two things; the size and structure of wisdom’s house.
-Wisdom’s house is spacious and strong.
+The seven pillars speak primarily of two things.
+The size and structure of wisdom’s house.
+Wisdom house is spacious and strong.
 The strong foundation of wisdom’s house is well-supported and is built on a solid foundation.
 Those who live wisely, are safe through the storms of life and are securely protected from attacks by the enemy.

 PRAYER: Lord, thank You for parents who did their best, even sacrificing and pouring into my life with their words and actions.
 Father, help me be a source of blessing to my children and others.
 Help me uphold, encourage, and speak about You to them.
-In Jesus’ name, AMEN!
+I Jesus name, AMEN!

 If this post in any way, has blessed you,

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.